DarriEy/CONFLUENCE/docs/source/index.rst

    :width: 200px
    :align: center

-CONFLUENCE Documentation
+SYMFLUENCE Documentation
 ========================

-**Community Optimization Nexus for Leveraging Understanding of Environmental Networks in Computational Exploration**
+**SYnergistic Modelling Framework for Linking and Unifying Earth-system Nexii for Computational Exploration**

 ---

 Overview
 --------

-**CONFLUENCE** is a computational hydrological modeling platform that integrates data preparation, model setup, optimization, and evaluation in a unified workflow.
+**SYMFLUENCE** is a computational hydrological modeling platform that integrates data preparation, model setup, optimization, and evaluation in a unified workflow.
 It enables reproducible, scalable, and extensible experiments for hydrological and environmental modeling.

 **Core capabilities:**